hackaddis/addis-appstore-client/README.md

 addis-appstore-client
 =====================

-Addis Android AppStore Client App
+This project is the client application to access the Addis Android Play Store.
+You can find more detail from the [wiki](http://github.com/hackaddis/addis-appstore-client/wiki)